placrosse/Zaru/README.md

-# Mizaru sees no evil
+# Zaru

-Mizaru is a neural-network based face tracking solution that works with normal USB webcams.
+Zaru is a neural-network based face tracking solution that works with normal USB webcams.

 It is also, more or less by accident, a pretty usable computer vision library, which is a little bit terrifying.